DareAngeL/Graede/README.md

 <a href="https://en.wikipedia.org/wiki/Swing_(Java)">![](https://img.shields.io/badge/Technology-Java%20Swing-blueviolet)</a>
 <a href="https://gluonhq.com/products/javafx/">![](https://img.shields.io/badge/Web%20Embed-JavaFX%20Technology-blue)</a>

+## Note
+> This repository is an archive of a thesis project completed for Imus Computer College.
+The development of this project is not actively continued as it was solely intended for academic purposes.
+However, feel free to explore the codebase to gain insights into the project.

+> Please note that this repository may not receive updates or maintenance.
+Therefore, any issues or pull requests submitted might not be addressed promptly, if at all.

+> Thank you for your interest in this thesis project!

 ## About
 Graede brings all of your student grades in one place, making them instantly searchable and accessible from anywhere.